25th Anniversary - Solo Series

 Each of the musicians we work with is an improviser, but more than that each has a highly refined, idiosyncratic, and personal language on their instrument.
 When we come together as a group, these voices are the starting point for our sound.
 The composers we commission listen to recordings made by our musicians to inform their compositional processes, and when we rehearse we spend time improvising together and workshopping ideas towards the creation of a collective language.

 To celebrate the 25th anniversary of this ‘orchestra of individuals’ we have chosen 12 musicians from our large pool of players to record solo improvisations that will form a portrait of the Australian Art Orchestra in 2019.
-Each of these recordings will also be captured on in high resolution video by innovative Melbourne company, Digital Pill.
-These videos will be released monthly with an accompanying photographic portrait by Sarah Walker, and a written response to the music.
+Each of these recordings will also be captured on in high resolution video by innovative Melbourne video and audio producer, Leo Dale.
+These videos will be released monthly with an accompanying photographic portrait by Sarah Walker, and a written response to the music by myself.

-I’m very proud to introduce our first solo recording made by exceptional clarinettist, Aviva Endean, who is also the Australian Art Orchestra’s inaugural Associate Artist appointed as part of our Pathfinders Music Leadership program.
-Over the coming months I’m also very much looking forward to watching and listening to the recordings that follow by outstanding artists including Sunny Kim (voice), Martin Ng (turntables) and Mindy Meng Wang (guzheng).
+I’m very proud to introduce the first solo recordings made by exceptional clarinettist, Aviva Endean, who is also the Australian Art Orchestra’s inaugural Associate Artist appointed as part of our Pathfinders Music Leadership program, Sunny Kim (voice) and Joe Talia (electronics).
+Over the coming months I’m also very much looking forward to watching and listening to the recordings that follow by outstanding artists including Martin Ng (turntables), Daniel Wilfred (voice, bilma), Mindy Meng Wang (guzheng) and others.
 It’s going to be an amazing 25th anniversary year for the Australian Art Orchestra.